zoeskan/MCB185/unit6-sequences.md

 + Provide parameters for fasta file, window size, and entropy

-Your command line should look like the one below, provided you soft-linked the FASTA file and defined the window size as 20 and entropy threhold at 1.4.
+Your command line should look like the one below, provided you soft-linked the FASTA file and defined the window size as 20 and entropy threshold at 1.4.

 ```
 python3 63dust.py ecoli.fa.gz 20 1.4